standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 Herrick.
 “She will be leading you into danger.
 You would soon find yourself in her power.”

-{110}“I should never be anything but glad, Mr.
+“I should never be anything but glad, Mr.
 Herrick,” said Francis, leaning forward, “to find myself in any lady’s power.”